accurascan/React-Native-AccuraScan-KYC/README.md

 ## 3.Setup Accura Scan licenses into your projects

 Accura Scan has two license require for use full functionality of this library.
-Generate your own Accura license from [here](https://sandbox.accurascan.com/) using your bundle id.
+To generate your Accura Scan license contact sales@accurascan.com .

 **key.license**